 Best Restaurants in New York to Check out in 2020

-If you have only started planning your relocation, you are probably primarily concerned about finding a home, a job, or excellent NYC public schools for your kids.
+If you have only started planning your relocation, you are probably primarily concerned about finding a home, trying to find a job before moving to another state, dealing with anxiety about moving out, or scouting excellent NYC public schools for your kids.
 You’re also somewhat worried about the relocation process itself.
 But you shouldn’t let any of that spoil this experience for you.
 After all, you can always hire professional New York movers to give you a hand.
 You should be able to look forward to exploring this buzzing metropolis and make plans for your first days there.
 These should include dining out, among other things.
 So, when it comes to this fun activity, here are some places to check out in 2020, according to Eater NY: